 If you refuse to or are unable to provide the requested documents, the IRS will summons 3rd parties, such as accountants and financial institutions to obtain that information.
 If the 3rd parties are located abroad, there are additional hurdles the government has to jump through but they will get the information, for example, by issuing a John Doe summons or making a treaty request.

-The below is an IDR for a client we represented in an FBAR/income tax audit of their foreign accounts non-compliance.
+The below is a sample IDR of a taxpayer under audit for their foreign accounts non-compliance.
 The client failed to voluntary disclose their foreign assets before the audit.
+As you can see, the audit process for offshore compliance matters is very extensive.

 Form 4564 – Information Document Request